Code-Institute-Submissions/overlay-test/README.md

 * Calculator result are also sent.
 This could work by the user entering a baseline test and then the results table working out the reading % for each of the results.
 * The user could buy Overlays direct from the website.
+* Add the ability to use a keypress to select a word instead of a mouse button for improved assesbility.
+* Resources page has a find your specalist section using an api such as google maps.

 ***